Integrating Loadster with Webhooks

-In your Loadster account, go to your Integrations page.
+Go to the Integrations page of your Loadster or Speedway dashboard.
 Click the Enable Webhook button in the Webhook section.

 You’ll be prompted for two URLs: a Monitor Fails Webhook URL to hit whenever a monitor fails, and a Monitor Recovers Webhook URL to hit when it recovers.
 You can enter the same URL in both of these, or different URLs.
 It’s up to you.
 If you only care about failures and not recoveries, simply leave the recovery URL blank.

 Save the webhook settings.
 Loadster will begin sending an HTTP POST request to these URLs whenever a monitor fails or recovers, including details of the failure or recovery in the body.

 Now that the integration is enabled, each time one of your Loadster monitors fails for the first time or after it was previously passing, Loadster will POST to the Monitor Fails Webhook URL.
 This usually happens within seconds but if the request fails for whatever reason, Loadster will retry it periodically until it succeeds.
 Your webhook endpoint must respond with an HTTP 2xx status to be considered a success.